tonysamperi/ts-luxon/projects/app/src/docs/docs/upgrading.md

 ### Environment support

-Luxon 3.0 does not support Node < 12, or any version of IE. It also only supports newer versions of major browsers.
+TSLuxon 3.0 does not support Node < 12, or any version of IE. It also only supports newer versions of major browsers.
 This change allows Luxon to make more assumptions about what's supported in the environment and will allow Luxon's code to simplify.
 See the [Support Matrix](matrix.md) for more.